vrettasm/PyGeneticAlgorithms/paper/paper.md

     orcid: 0000-0002-5456-3226
     affiliation: "1"
 affiliations:
- - name: Institute of Computing and High Performance Networks (ICAR-CNR), Italy
+ - name: Institute of High Performance Computing and Networking (ICAR-CNR), Italy
    index: 1
 date: 30 July 2024
 bibliography: paper.bib
 ---

 # Summary
-Genetic algorithms [@Holland1975, @Mitchel1998] (GAs) are metaheuristic algorithms that are used for solving constrained and unconstrained optimization problems, mimicking the process of natural selection in biological evolution.
+Genetic algorithms (GAs) [@Holland1975, @Mitchel1998], are metaheuristic algorithms that are used for solving constrained and unconstrained optimization problems, mimicking the process of natural selection in biological evolution.
 Due to the fact that GAs do not require the optimization function to be differentiable, they are suitable for application in cases where the derivative of the objective function is either unavailable or impractical to obtain numerically.